Thursday, September 5, 2024

 In that case, Jüri Vips should get a full-time ride.
 Vips spent a season as a reserve driver in a series where there is practical no testing.
 If he is on the books, Vips should get a full-time ride.
 He has nothing to lose.
 RLLR has nothing to lose.
 Let's give 2025 a full shot.

 For the third car, a veteran could make sense, but it will be tough to attract a top driver if they know it will be a slog to make the Indianapolis 500 and RLLR will be starting at the back of every oval race.
 A young driver with few other options fits better.
 Louis Foster dominated the Indy Lights season.
 This would be a great opportunity and it would be a low cost to both.
-Foster would demand much of a salary, and he would be happy to get to prove himself for a season or two.
+Foster wouldn't demand much of a salary, and he would be happy to get to prove himself for a season or two.
 He would also bring the scholarship money for winning the Indy Lights championship, an added bonus for the team.

 Team Penske